barzer21/barzer21/README.md

 ### Hi there 👋

-I am Bar,about to finish my 4th and last year as a computer science and bioinformatics student.
+I am Bar, and i am about to finish my 4th and last year as a computer science and bioinformatics student.
 Looking for my first full time job as proggrammer.

 - 🔭 I’m currently working at 'INTEL' - in a student position